DanceMore/jukectl/README.md

 * Rust + Rocket
 * * nearly identical API and responses as `ruby-jukectl`
 * * opportunities to extend / improve / de-cruft in a Modern language

+even earlier, I was inspired by https://github.com/agius/HackerMusic as well as moving from a spinning-disk iPod to a SmartPhone and needing to stream my music library on the go...